HL7/fhir-subscription-backport-ig/fsh/ig-data/input/pagecontent/index.md

 The Subscription R5 Backport Implementation Guide enables servers running verions of FHIR earlier than R5 to implement a subset of R5 Subscriptions in a standardized way.

-## About This Guide
+### About This Guide

-This is a draft implementation guide to enable the implementation of R5-style subscriptions in earlier versions of FHIR.
+During the development of FHIR R5, the Subscriptions Framework has gone through a significant redesign.
+Many implementers have expressed a need for functionality from the FHIR R5 version of Subscriptions to be made available in FHIR R4.

-The goal of publishing this guide is to define a standard method of back-porting newer subscriptions for greater compatibility and adoption.
+The goal of publishing this guide is to define a standard method of back-porting the R5 Subscriptions Framework for greater compatibility and adoption.

-## Contents
+### Contents

 * [Overview](overview.html)
   * R5 Subscription Redesign